 In March of 1994, the Columbus Area Chamber of Commerce approached the District Board of Directors with a proposal to form a public-private partnership to site a new landfill.
 This concept was embraced by the District Board with a financial commitment not to exceed \$20,000.
 Private contributions would make up the remainder of funds necessary (\$125,000) to hire a professional landfill siting consultant.
+A steering committee was formed to guide the consultant selection and project oversight.
+Geraghty and Miller, a national environmental consulting firm was hired to perform the search.
 Gathering information from applicable regulations and local residents, via a series of public meetings, Geraghty and Miller formulated first a list of search areas in the county.
 This was sequentially refined to a list of eleven candidate sites.
 A negotiating committee of the District Board then approached landowners.